instret/rust-book/src/ch04-04-slices.md

 where `starting_index` is the first position in the slice and `ending_index` is one more than the last position in the slice.

-Slices are special kinds of references because they are "fat" pointers, or pointers with metadata.
+Slices are special kinds of references because they are **"fat" pointers, or pointers with metadata**.
 Here, the metadata is the length of the slice.
 We can see this metadata by changing our visualization to peek into the internals of Rust's data structures:

 ```aquascope,interpreter,concreteTypes,hideCode